 The school offers an interest free payment plan for the Practical Nursing Program Tuition.
 Students using the payment plan shall pay 25% of the tuition cost at the beginning of each term in the program and three (3) equal installment payments throughout the term.
 Tuition for each term must be paid before the start of the next term.
-This means, for example, before students start the second term, they will be required to have fully paid for the tuition in the first term.
-Payment is due by the 4th of each month and can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
+This means, before students are eligible to begin the second term of the program, the student will must have fully paid the tuition in the first term; before students are eligible to begin the third term, they must have fully paid the tuition in the second term.
+Payment is due by the 4th of each month and can be made online or mailed to Standard Healthcare Services, Inc., College of Nursing 7600 Leesburg Pike, 200 East, Falls Church, VA 22043.
 Payment can be made online by credit/debit card or by providing a cashier's check, money order, or personal check.
 There will be a \$35.00 return check fee.
 The school does not accept cash.
-Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.
+Student may request an alternate payment plan by writing to the Business Office at businessoffice@standardcollege.edu.

 The school offers an interest free payment plan for the LPN to RN Transition Program.
 Students using the payment plan shall pay 50% of the term tuition seven (7) calendar days prior to start of class and the balance of the term tuition shall be paid by the eighth (8th) week of each term.
-Payment can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
+Payment can be made online or mailed to Standard Healthcare Services, College of Nursing 7600 Leesburg Pike, 200 East, Falls Church, VA 22043.
 Payment can be made online by credit/debit card or by providing a cashier's check, money order, or personal check.
 There will be a \$35.00 return check fee.
 The school does not accept cash.
-Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.
+Student may request an alternate payment plan by writing to the Business Office at businessoffice@standardcollege.edu.